 It is, therefore, vital to keep the DOM trees small and limit DOM access unless absolutely necessary.

 External Performance-Enhancing Tools

 We recommend you try external tools such as Batarang, Chrome Profiler, and Timeline for enhancing code performance.
-These tools can assist you in finding code snippets that are causing performance losses and possible changes to your application to increase AngularJS performance.
+These angularjs performance tools can assist you in finding code snippets that are causing performance losses and possible changes to your application to increase overall outcome.